162 Regiment RLC

-162 Logistic Regiment RLC is an Army Reserve Regiment of the British Army's Royal Logistic Corps.
+162 Regiment RLC is an Army Reserve regiment of the British Army's Royal Logistic Corps.

 History

 The regiment was formed in the Royal Corps of Transport as 162nd Movement Control Regiment, RCT (Volunteers) in 1967.
 It absorbed 88 Postal and Courier Regiment RLC and was re-named as 162 Regiment RLC in 2013.

 Structure

 The current structure is as follows: